THE FOCUS RIGHT NOW

 KEY CHARACTERISTICS

-- ✓Sa Calobra — 10km descent into the sea then 10km climb back out, 7% average
+- ✓Sa Calobra features in some editions: ~10km descent to the sea then ~10km climb back out at 7% average

 - ✓312km distance means fuelling strategy determines who finishes